jtroussard/treematic/README.md

 # Treematic

+## Pin

+Figure out what's up with everything and config diff with .git/ directory, then finish wiring, then verify locally, then write tests.

 ## Summary

 The Treematic leverages the tree-node-cli command to swiftly produce and copy string representations of project structures/directories.
 This enhances collaborative discussions on project architecture and design by providing a convenient way to share and analyze project layouts.